Search

 It’s everywhere…but does it hurt?

 Unfortunately, it seems there is no real escape from green washing.
-Hotels that use way past their means promote “disposable hand towels” and “laundry per resident request”.
+Hotels that use way passed their means promote “disposable hand towels” and “laundry per resident request”.
 Fox News redesigned a portion of their website to include “green references”.
 And somehow, Forbes magazine worked up the justification for calling Exxon-Mobil the “Green Company of the Year” in 2009.

 These are just a few examples.